Ada-Developers-Academy/ada-build/lessons/04-terminal/notes/example-commands.md

 cards-games/war/game-rules.md
 ```

-Note that the `*` is a wildcard, which means anything can go in it's place.
+Note that the `*` is a wildcard, which means anything can go in its place.
 In this case, that 'anything' is each of the directories.

 Then if we did the following:
 ```
-rm card-games/hearts/game*
+rm hearts/game*
 rm -r blackjack
 ```